What is 0.98175 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 98175 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 98175 are: 1 3 5 7 11 15 17 21 25 33 35 51 55 75 77 85 105 119 165 175 187 231 255 275 357 385 425 525 561 595 825 935 1155 1275 1309 1785 1925 2805 2975 3927 4675 5775 6545 8925 14025 19635 32725 98175